 In Section 48, the business that installs, develops and/or finances the project claims the credit.

-Commercial and utility-scale projects which have commenced construction before December 31, 2022 may still qualify for the 26% ITC if they are placed in service before December 31, 2025.
-The IRS issued guidance (Notice 2018-59) on June 22, 2018 that explains in detail.
+Commercial and utility-scale projects which have commenced construction before December 31, 2022 may still qualify for the 30% ITC if they are placed in service before December 31, 2025.
+The IRS issued guidance (Notice 2018-59) on June 22, 2018 that explains in detail this caveat for ITC investors.

 The Investment Tax Credit (ITC) for renewable energy can be coupled or "stacked" with New Market Tax Credits (NMTC) and/or QOZ (Qualified Oppty Zone) incentives to provide even greater ROI to investors.

-Your partnership return document Schedule K-1 (IRS Form 1065) will provide substantial write-offs consistent with Sec.
+Your partnership return document Schedule K-1 (IRS Form 1065) will provide sizable write-offs consistent with Sec.
 168 + Sec.
 179 appropriations.
-These deductions are applied to your future income that result in lower taxes owed.
-This continues quarterly and/or yearly until your tax savings become equal to your tax credits provided to the LLC.
+Deductions are applied to your future income that result in lower taxes owed.
+This continues quarterly and/or yearly until your tax savings and/or tax-free equity buyouts consistent with partnership-flip structures become equal to your credits provided to a single-purpose entities (SPE, LLC) in the vertical farm network.

-Investment Tax Credits (ITC) give Investors (LLC partners) the capital needed to provide equity financing for up to 26% of a project's total eligible costs.
-Once a partner, each tax-credit contributor receives proportional write-offs reported on a K-1 that lessen future taxes owed.
-Our tax-credit partners (aka tax-equity partners) receive both benefits of tax credits for equity and tax deductions applied to future income to lessen future taxes owed.
+Investment Tax Credits (ITC) give Investors (LLC partners) the capital needed to provide equity financing for up to 60% of a project's total eligible costs.
+Once a partner, a tax-credit contributor receives pro rata deductions reported on a K-1 that lessen future taxes owed.
+Our tax-credit partners (aka tax-equity partners) receive both benefits of tax credits for equity and tax deductions applied to future income to lessen future taxes owed, which are "liquidity events" per se.

 The Special Purpose Entity